rashedsarder13/kltint/IMPLEMENTATION_GUIDE.md

 /**
  * GET /api/cron/reminders
  *
- * Called by Vercel Cron every 10 minutes.
+ * Called by the scheduler (Firebase Cloud Function Pub/Sub or equivalent) every 10 minutes.
+ * For direct HTTP hits, this expects the `Authorization: Bearer ${process.env.CRON_SECRET}` header.
+ *
+ * Note: this route may be intentionally disabled in the codebase when you manage scheduling outside
+ * of this layer (e.g., manual or Firebase scheduler).
+Enable it for production cron runs.
+ *
  * Finds appointments that are within 30 minutes and haven't been reminded yet.
  * Sends reminder emails and marks them as reminded.
  */
 export async function GET(request) {
-  // Verify cron secret (Vercel sends this automatically) const authHeader = request.headers.get("authorization");
+  // Verify cron secret headers from scheduler. const authHeader = request.headers.get("authorization");
   if (authHeader !== `Bearer ${process.env.CRON_SECRET}`) {
     return NextResponse.json({ error: "Unauthorized" }, { status: 401 });